skidd-level-100/ping-mapper/README.md

 - calculate connections - DONE
 - configurable connection redundancy IE: multiple peers -> one peer so then the one peer can verify that its not getting bogus - DONE

+- add data simulation
-- adapt for no existant project - WIP
+- adapt for none existant project - WIP